PreethamA/PreethamA/README.md

 - 👋 Hi, I’m @Preetham
-- 👀 I’m worked as Software development in Machine learning and AI applications
+- 👀 I’m Data Enthusiast
-- 💞️ I’m looking to collaborate on AI projects
 - 📫 How to reach me drop an email or message

 <!---